 A slip and fall or other type of accident can occur anywhere on business property, including in a parking lot or outside walkways, as well as inside the business establishment.
 Proving liability in a slip-and-fall or other premises liability case is often challenging, because of the legal standards that apply.
 Regardless of what type of premises liability claim you have, the personal injury lawyers at Robinson & Kole know how to investigate the circumstances, analyze the applicable law, and determine the basis for legal liability.

 The laws in Washington State provide compensation for both financial and non-financial losses in a premises liability case.
 Financial (or economic) losses include medical expenses, lost income, and other out-of-pocket expenses.
 Non-economic losses include pain and suffering, emotional distress, and loss of future earnings.
 Your lawyer must document and prove all the losses for which you claim compensation.

 Robinson & Kole personal injury lawyers have a detailed understanding of the elements that go into calculating the full compensation you deserve, so you don’t get short-changed on your financial recovery.
 Your lawyer also will be a tenacious negotiator who stands up for your rights and will not hesitate to take the case to trial when necessary and appropriate.

-Free Consultation with an Experienced Washington Personal Injury Attorney
+Free Consultation with an Experienced Washington Personal Injury Accident Lawyer

-From our office in Bellingham, our Robinson & Kole personal injury lawyers help clients throughout the State of Washington.
+From our office in Bellingham, our Robinson & Kole personal injury lawyer team helps clients throughout the State of Washington.
 If you suffered injuries in an accident that another person may have caused, we welcome you to contact us for a free consultation by calling 800.640.5616 or using our online contact form.
 Se habla Español.